 Spinal injections are one of the leading types of pain-relieving treatments that can minimize your need for daily medication or possibly back surgery.
-At Georgia RegenRX in Forest Park, Georgia, expert pain management physician Robert E. Windsor, MD, can get you started on a tailored spinal injection treatment plan and experience the pain relief you deserve, once and for all.
-Book your spinal injection evaluation by clicking the online scheduler or by calling the clinic directly.
+At Georgia RegenRX in Forest Park and Alpharetta expert pain management physician Robert E. Windsor, MD, can get you started on a tailored spinal injection treatment plan and experience the pain relief you deserve, once and for all.
+Book your spinal injection evaluation by clicking the contact us or by calling the clinic directly.

 Spinal injections are an innovative way to target the source of pain: the nerve.
 But because of advancements in medicine, you have several different types of spinal injections available.
 Below are descriptions of some of the most common types of spinal injections and how they work.